stephaneuler/board-of-symbols/README.md

 - type: set > vc.properties
 - open this file in an editor and replace all backslashs \  with double backslashs \\\\

-Integration in a Visual Studio project in the directory applicaton_vs you find all required .cpp and .h files.
+Integration in a Visual Studio project: in the directory applicaton_vs you find all required .cpp and .h files.
 Coyp them into your project.